untitled

 A more realistic approach for airplay is to consider the options available on the noncommercial side of the FM dial.
 (88.1 FM to 91.9 FM) With the combination of college radio stations, community stations, and even some of the larger National Public Radio affiliated stations, your chances of getting your record played are much better.

-Below you will find an outline based on how professional record labels plan for their radio promotions.
+Below you will find an outline based on how Major and the better Independent record labels plan for their radio promotions.
+Seeing what they do might help you organize your thoughts for your own radio promotion campaign.

 You need to prepare:

-• A database of commercial and non-commercial stations that you realistically think may play your music.
+• A database of commercial and non-commercial and Internet stations that realistically may play your music.

-• The timeline you'll use to put the promotional material together (basically setting your deadlines).
+• The timeline you'll use to put the promotional material together (setting your deadlines).

-Be sure to remember that your plan may be distributed to employees, and any independent promotion people you may hire.
-This plan will be their introduction to your or your artist, and is the plan they will base their work on.
+Your radio promotion plan may be distributed to any helpers, volunteers or employees you may have for your own label, or any independent promotion people you may hire.
+This plan will be their introduction to your or your artist, and is the plan they will base their work on

 Address the following specific topics in your plan:

-• Background/Goals: Give a brief history of the artist, and describe the goals of your plan.
+• Background/Goals: Give a brief history of the artist, and describe your goals

-• Image: Describe and maintain the artist's image consistently in all promo materials.
+• Image: Describe/ maintain the artist's image consistently in all promo materials.

 • Radio: What radio format(s) will be targeted?
 What markets?
 Which songs?
 Any station promotions?
 (On-air concerts?)
 Hiring any Independent promoters?

 • Publicity: Describe your plans to create a “buzz” in the print media.
 Any press releases to the music industry trades?
-Update any bios, fact sheets, and other press materials.
+Update any bios, fact sheets, and electronic press materials.

 • Sales: Describe Distribution and Retail plans.
 Any in-store play/ promotions?
-What other specific sales opportunities?
-Mail order, live shows, Internet website?
+Other specific sales opportunities?
+Mail order, live shows, Internet sales.
 Any store promotional tie-ins with radio stations?

 • Video: Is a video cost effective?
 What airplay opportunities are there for the video?

-• Misc.: Record release party?
-Novelty item?
+• Misc.: Having a record release party?
+Novelty items?
 Any other clever ideas?
-Explain clearly.

 • Lay out what needs to be accomplished each week to get the record out.

-• Include in the timeline when to start working on the promotional tools that you will need for your plan (photos, press releases, novelty items, display material, ads).
+• Include in the timeline when to start working on your promotional tools

 • Design the timeline with deadlines for each element of your project.

-As you can see, a radio promotion campaign is something that is done as part of a wider marketing plan.
 Always have distribution and sales plans, as well as publicity, advertising and touring plans coordinated carefully with your airplay campaign.
 The worst thing that can happen to any song on the radio is that someone hears the song, but can’t find a way to buy it.
 Professional record labels always have distribution and sales connections set up before they secure airplay.
-You should do the same.
+You should do the same..

 -----